Matchstic/libwidgetinfo/lib/Middleware/markdown/syntax-inline.md

-## Syntax: Inline
+## Syntax: Inline Data

-Xen HTML allows you to completely avoid writing JavaScript in many cases.
+The Widget API allows you to completely avoid writing JavaScript in many cases.
 This is through the use of `Inline Syntax`, with the idea that you are able to reference data directly in your HTML markup.

 An example is as follows: